Sanetchek/empty-theme/README.md

 ### Quick Start

-1. Search and replace `emptytheme` to your theme name `mega-theme`
+1. Search and replace `giovanni` to your theme name `mega-theme`

 ### Setup

-To start using all the tools that come with `emptytheme`  you need to install the necessary Node.js and Composer dependencies :
+To start using all the tools that come with `giovanni`  you need to install the necessary Node.js and Composer dependencies :

 ```sh
 $ composer install